 If you have a scooter you can stash a quality chain under the seat.
-This is the top rated lock and chain on Amazon but it is quite pricey for most.
+This is the top rated lock and chain on popular motorcycle retailer SportsbikeShop’s website but it is quite pricey for most.
 If you have a lower budget, this Oxford chain and Monster lock is a great option -it won’t be as hard to remove but it will add a vital extra layer of security.

 Wherever you park your bike – if you can – lock it to something, so it’s harder to lift into a van.

-If a thief needs to carry heavy duty tools like bolt croppers, hammers and angle grinders, they know they’ll instantly be done for ‘going equipped’ if they are pulled by the police.
+If a thief needs to carry heavy-duty tools like bolt croppers, hammers, and angle grinders, they know they’ll instantly be done for ‘going equipped’ if they are pulled by the police.
 Although some won’t care, others won’t want to risk it.
-So by having this security you’re reducing the amount of scrotes out there who are prepared to take your bike on.
+So by having this security you’re reducing the number of scrotes out there who are prepared to take your bike on.